eflumerf/styleguide/dune-daq-cppguide.md

 Note that member variables in structs and classes have [different naming rules](#Variable_Names).

+### Structs vs. Classes [DUNE VERSION]

+Use a `struct` only for passive objects that carry data; everything else is a `class`.

+`structs` should be used for passive objects that contain member data.
+All fields must be public, and accessed directly rather than through getter/setter methods.
+Any functions must not provide behavior but should only be used to set up the data members, e.g., constructor, destructor, `Initialize()`, `Reset()`.

+Note that member variables in structs and classes have [different naming rules](#Variable_Names).

 ### Structs vs. Pairs and Tuples

 Prefer to use a `struct` instead of a pair or a tuple whenever the